 Crude oil has been a major commodity in the world economy for more than a century and trading oil futures is one of the best ways to speculate on the price of crude oil if you can’t trade contracts for difference (CFDs).

 If you want to speculate on the price of oil but prefer to hold stocks, you can either buy oil stocks or you can invest in oil ETFs, such as the U.S. Oil Fund (USO).
+When you buy crude oil stock, you can track the commodity without investing directly in its perceived value.
+This is especially interesting because every oil refiner or distributor has a wildly different marketshare and range of services.

-Buying oil stocks or shares of an energy or oil ETF will give you indirect exposure to the oil market, while trading oil futures more closely tracks the underlying crude oil market.
+Buying oil stocks or shares of an energy or oil ETF will give you indirect exposure to the oil market, while trading oil futures more closely

 Trading oil futures also requires skill and an efficient and receptive broker.
 Remember, how you trade futures is just as important as where you trade, so make sure you pick the right broker.

-Quick Look: How to Buy Oil Futures
+How to Buy Oil Futures:

 - Step 1: Get Familiar with Oil Market Fundamentals